razmi0/My_lib/README.md

 ## Performances

-**syncTime(fc, parameters)**<br><br>
+🔴 **syncTime(fc, parameters)**<br><br>
 Sync Function to get the execution time of a function on console.
-Deep copy of parameters if object needed (will be implemented and added to the lib).
 Returns an object with a summary of the execution.
+Summary completion is done after the function execution 💔 . <br>

 > @Sync
 @param { Function } fc Function to be executed<br>